-Paul "Sabor" Rivera -- Leader/Congas His style of playing are influenced by percussionists Ray Barretto, Mongo Santamaria, Poncho Sanchez, Patato and other conga masters.
-The evolution of Mambo, "Salsa", Latin Jazz & American Jazz with West African & Haitian rhythms has led him to engineer his band to the vibrant, innovative sounds and fusion of Afro-Latin Jazz.
+Paul "Sabor" Rivera His style of playing are influenced by percussionists Ray Barretto, Mongo Santamaria, Poncho Sanchez, Patato and other conga masters.
+The evolution of Mambo, "Salsa", Latin Jazz & American Jazz with West African rhythms has led him to engineer his band to the vibrant, innovative sounds and fusion of Afro-Latin Jazz.

-Cindy "Cinsational" Bobe -- Percussion Cinsational's versatility and compassion can be heard and felt through her percussive sharpness and timing; from the Latin & Jazz rhythms to the West African and Haitian claves.
+Cindy Bobe "Cinsational's" versatility and compassion can be heard and felt through her percussive sharpness and timing; from the Latin & Jazz rhythms with the West African clave.

-Richie Robles -- Electric Bass Known as the "Club Kidd," has been on the Latin Jazz scene since the late 80's, starting his career with the group Brisa, and has performed in Canada and throughout the New York City area.
+Richie Robles Known as the "Club Kidd," has been on the Latin Jazz scene since the late 80's, starting his career with the group Brisa, and has performed in Canada and throughout the New York City area.

-Dominique Jones -- Bass "Supabass" is a graduate of York College where he received his BA in music.
+Dominique Jones -- Bass Guitar "Supabass" is a graduate of York College where he received his BA in music.
 He has been playing guitar since age 12 and bass since age 14.
-He attended Talent Unlimited H.S. in Manhattan where he played bass for the productions of Footloose, and Joseph and the Amazing Technicolor Dreamcoat .
-Jones has performed everywhere from Lincoln Center's Avery Fisher Hall to City Hall.
-When he was 17, he played bass for the off-Broadway production of HAIR at the Lion Theater in Times Square.
-Jones has played with the Queens Symphonic Band, the York College Big Band, and the Queensborough Jazz Ensemble.
-Recent ventures have included other off-Broadway productions of Dreamgirls, RENT, Into The Woods, You're a good man Charlie Brown and an east coast tour with Grammy award winning recording artist, Shaggy.
-Jones is currently pursuing his M.A.T. at Lehman College while continuing to freelance around NYC.
+He attended Talent Unlimited H.S. in Manhattan and has performed with the collegiate York College Big Band, and the Queensborough Jazz Ensemble.
+Dominique is currently pursuing his M.A.T. at Lehman College while continuing to freelance around NYC.